E-Copyright-Org/Dev/readme.md

 ## Installation

 E-Copyright is accessible directly through the government website hosting the chatbot.
 No installation is required.
+[Click here for the government website](https://copyright.gov.in/Default.aspx)

 ## Contact